Modern Tools and Future Trends in Data Collection Methods

 Business Example: Traditional vs. Modern Approaches

-Imagine a company processing hundreds of invoices each month:
+Consider a company processing hundreds (or thousands) of invoices each month:

 • Traditional Approach: An employee manually enters invoice details into an accounting system.
 Errors, delays, and inefficiencies are common, especially during peak times.